-For estate planning objectives, decanting a trust essentially involves the trustee of the irrevocable trust taking the assets and placing them in a new trust with different terms.
-This is arguably the most flexibility one will receive when placing assets in an irrevocable trust.
+To further estate planning objectives, decanting a trust means (essentially) that the trustee of the irrevocable trust takes the trust assets and places them in a new trust with different terms.
 Unlike other states, New Jersey law does not have a statute that specifically addresses decanting.
-However, the NJ Courts have allowed decanting in situations in which the transfer of assets to a new trust was for the benefit of the beneficiary and in which the trustee completed the transfer voluntarily, not under any directions or stipulations.
-Courts have allowed this based on a clause that is placed in the majority of irrevocable trusts, which states that distributions may be made “to or for the benefit of a beneficiary”.
+However, NJ courts have allowed decanting in situations where the transfer of assets to a new trust is for the benefit of an existing or new beneficiary.
+In such a case, the trustee completes the transfer voluntarily.
+Courts have allowed this based on language found in a majority of irrevocable trusts, which states that distributions may be made “to or for the benefit of an existing beneficiary”.
 Therefore, if the distribution to the new trust is for the benefit of the beneficiary, it will likely be allowed assuming certain specific requirements are followed.

 Decanting a trust is a very complicated process.
-There are numerous New Jersey requirements that must be followed.
-It is important you see an experienced estate planning attorney to assure that your decanting is successful and does not fail due to a simple requirement that you are unfamiliar with.
-Please call Fredrick P. Niemann, Esq. today toll-free at 855-376-5291 or email him at firstname.lastname@example.org/.
+Numerous New Jersey requirements must be followed.
+You must meet with an experienced estate planning attorney to assure that your decanting is successful and does not fail due to a simple requirement you are unfamiliar with.
+Please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
+Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.
 Mr. Niemann is an experienced, knowledgeable trust and estate planning attorney and would be more than happy to discuss any trust or estate planning matter you may have.